Annaword7/Annaword7/README.md

 ### Hi there 👋

-- 🌱 PM in the greenest plant production project
+- 🌱 Founder in the greenest plant production project
+- 🦷 Growing not only plants but also bones in Zertan bonecubator
 - 🐍 You can take me into the jungle, I can take care of Python problems
 - ❤️ SELECT * FROM My_life
 - 🔭 Prudent and pragmatic.
 A kind of happiness metric for everyone in the family.